This post is sponsored by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone.

 Now that I've lived here a few years, I still haven't met any oil barons ... that I know of.
 But I have discovered that there's more to this city than its big business reputation.

-Dallas is the eight largest city in the U.S., and it is sprawling.
+Dallas is the ninth largest city in the U.S., and it is sprawling.
 If you've never visited before, its compact downtown is the best neighborhood to get your bearings.

 This downtown Dallas walking tour is the perfect place to start.
 I'll show everything you could want to see, from beautiful skyline views to historic sights, shopping spots, museums, and so much more.